pbrisbin/dbmigrations/README.md

   apply <migration name>: apply the specified migration (and its
     dependencies) to the database.
-This operation will be performed in a single transaction which will be rolled back if an error occurs. moo will output updates as each migration is applied.
+This operation will be performed in a single transaction which will be rolled back if an error occurs.
+DBM will output updates as each migration is applied.

   revert <migration name>: revert the specified migration (and its
     reverse dependencies -- the migrations which depend on it) from the database.
-This operation will be performed in a single transaction which will be rolled back if an error occurs. moo will output updates as each migration is reverted.
+This operation will be performed in a single transaction which will be rolled back if an error occurs.
+DBM will output updates as each migration is reverted.

   test <migration name>: once you've created a migration, you might